MayuN-motty/research/README.md

 # research
-I am using the dataset of UCI Machine Learning Repository
+I am using the dataset of UCI Machine Learning Repository.